 HVAC (tape) stands for heating, ventilation and air conditioning.
 It combines the sealing and protective benefits of aluminum with the ease and use of tape.

 Kraft is a sulfate wood pulp paper often used for flatback tape.

-Low-tack where the tape’s instant stick is not high and is designed to be removed.
+Low-tack is where the tape’s instant stick is not high and is designed to be removed.
 It usually appears on tapes designed for masking applications.